diambra/docs/content/competitionPlatform/submissionEvaluation/_index.en.md

 math: true
 ---

-Each time you submit an agent, it will be run for five consecutive episodes.
-Every submission will both generate a score, that decides leaderboard positioning, and unlock achievements.
+Each time you submit an agent, it is run for one episode to be evaluated.
+Every submission will generate a score, used for leaderboard positioning, and will unlock achievements.

 The score is a function of both the total cumulative reward and the submission difficulty you selected at submission time, which can be either "Easy", "Medium" or "Hard".
 Every game has a different difficulty level scale, so a specific mapping is applied and is represented by the following table: